epfl-ada/ada-2022-project-les4mousquetaires/README.md

 ### ___1) Pipeline and data preprocessing___

 We use the two datasets _RateBeer_ and _BeerAdvocate_ from the website [**RateBeer**](https://www.ratebeer.com/) and [**BeerAdvocate**](https://www.beeradvocate.com/) to get enough datas for our analysis.
-To facilitate the use of these datasets, we create one datafram containing all the ratings with the corresponding user and brewery information merged to it.
-An important effort has been performed to deal with the size of the dataset.
-We have also clusterized all beers in the dataset into a dozen of type.
+To facilitate the use of these datasets, we create one dataframe containing all the ratings from the two datasets with the corresponding user and brewery information merged into it.
+An important effort has been performed to reduce the size of the dataset.
+The dataframe has been cleaned of wrong values.
+We have also clusterized all beers in the dataset into two dozen of styles.

 ### ___2) Study of the export of beer___